 What is Trashion?

 Trashion is a fun way to use art to create awareness, wrapping serious messaging in an arresting collection of consumer waste creations.
 Our project brings local artists into schools to show how they find, handle, and shape these materials, transforming them from waste into something amazing.
-Clothes and accessories are created from used e-waste, packaging, and plastic debris to make fashion statements which really mean something!
+Clothes and accessories are created from used e-waste, discarded textiles, packaging, and plastic debris to make fashion statements which really mean something!

 What Do We Provide To Schools?